 First pro match: 2001 – Peter Ebdon v Tony Drago

-What do you carry in your pocket: 2 ball markers, coin, and a prayer card
+What do you carry in your pocket: Two ball markers, a coin, and a prayer card.

 Where do you get your gloves: Very difficult nowadays but from whoever has the best quality!